-When the weather starts to turn chilly, I want to grab a mug of hot apple cider and play amongst the fall foliage.
+Today I wanted to share my fall haiku poetry worksheet so students across the country can compose some nature haikus!
+When the weather starts to turn chilly, I want to grab a mug of hot apple cider and go on a hayride.
+I also want to play in the leaves.
 While I do not often get the opportunity to jump in leaf piles, I do admire the beautiful burnished hues on the trees and ground.
-Therefore, today I'm sharing my fall-inspired haiku poetry worksheet so students across the country can compose some nature haikus!
+Even if geographically you don't experience all the seasons, students can still appreciate the natural world this autumn.
+Utilize this fall haiku exercise to get their creativity flowing.

 What is a haiku?